helloabunai/ScaleHD/src/docs/OutputHierarchy.rst

 Output Hierarchy
 ================================

-ScaleHD's output is fairly straight forward.
+ScaleHD's output is fairly straightforward.
 For each job that you run, there will be one master output folder containing all data produced by the pipeline.
 If the user specified a '-j' argument in the command line interface, the output folder will be named as such; if not, the folder will be named ScaleHD-DateTime.

 Within the master folder, there will be a few instance-wide report files: